 The dust tail, which consists of dust and small particles, is the brightest part of the comet.
 It reflects the light of the Sun.

 Comets have a second tail, a so-called ion tail that consists of ionised gases being blow away from the Sun because of the comet’s interaction with solarwinds.
 The ion tail is typically blue and it can stretch 360 million miles.

 Typical life cycle

-Do you have any interesting or fun facts about Comets you’d like to share with us?
-Let us know in the comments section below!
+Do you know any interesting or fun facts about comets?
+Share them in the comments below!